florianherrengt/spacetime_explained/README.md

 ## Speed of light

-Light travels exacly at 300 million meters per second in every direction, the speed of light is the speed of light no matter what.
+Light travels exactly at 300 million meters per second in every direction, the speed of light is the speed of light no matter what.

-Just to give you more meanful representation this is **186,000 miles per second** or **1.07 billion km per hour**
+Just to give you a more meaningful representation this is **186,000 miles per second** or **1.07 billion km per hour**

 To put that in perspective, if you could travel at the speed of light, you would be able to go around Earth in approximately seven and a half times in one second.